ANAND (Ken) Von Roenn III

 A Colombian born and raised.
 Since her early years in life Alma enjoyed the connectivity she has always felt around the natural wonders of the world.
 Rivers, mountains, waterfalls and agricultural life surrounded her upbringing in the rural area of Los Llanos in Colombia.
 This relationship with nature was interesting but yet unexplored until later.
 It was not until she discovered through yoga a path for transformation and connectivity with the higher self and the universe around.

-Astrid’s aim as a yoga teacher is to become an assistant to practitioners so they can see that yoga is a great vehicle for healing, not only physically, but mentally and spiritually as well.
-For Astrid, yoga is a lifelong practice.
-She started practicing different styles of yoga 15 years ago in Caracas, Venezuela, then in Thailand, Panama and Indonesia.
-She began her practice at Skanda Studio in 2015 intermittently and inspired by Skanda teachers, friends and other practitioners who have transformed their lives through the Skanda philosophy, she completed the 200 hours Skanda Yoga Teacher Training at the beginning of the year (2018).
+Astrid’s aim as a yoga teacher is to become an assistant to practitioners so they can see that yoga is a great vehicle for healing, evolving and creating space, not only physically, but mentally and spiritually as well.
+She started practicing different styles of yoga in the year 2000 in Caracas, Venezuela, then she continued her practice while living in Thailand, Panama and Indonesia.

 Born in Caracas, Venezuela, Chael was always involved in sports and wellness playing soccer from the age of four, enjoying surfing and skateboarding as a teenager.